Carl Jung: Childhood

 Jung's father was appointed to a more prosperous parish in Laufen when Carl was six months old.
-Tensions between father and mother had developed.
-Jung's mother was an eccentric and depressed woman; she spent considerable time in her bedroom, where she said spirits visited her at night.
-Though she was normal during the day, Jung recalled that at night his mother became strange and mysterious.
-He said that one night, he saw a faintly luminous and indefinite figure coming from her room, with a head detached from the neck and floating in the air in front of the body.
-Jung had a better relationship with his father.

-Jung's mother left Laufen for several months of hospitalization near Basel for some unspecified physical ailment.
+Whilst there, tensions between Jung's father and mother had developed.
+When Jung was three years old, his mother left Laufen for several months of hospitalisation near Basel for some unspecified physical ailment, which he later attributed to problems in their marriage.
 His father took Carl to be cared for by Emilie Jung's unmarried sister in Basel, but he was later brought back to his father's residence.
-Emilie Jung's continuing bouts of absence and depression deeply troubled her son and caused him to associate women with "innate unreliability", whereas "father" meant for him reliability, but also powerlessness.
+Carl developed generalised eczema in response.
 In his memoir, Jung would remark that this parental influence was the "handicap I started off with".
-Later, these early impressions were revised: "I have trusted men friends and been disappointed by them, and I have mistrusted women and was not disappointed."

 After three years living in Laufen, Paul Jung requested a transfer.
-In 1879, he was called to Kleinhüningen, next to Basel, where his family lived in a church parsonage.
-The relocation brought Emilie Jung closer to contact with her family and lifted her melancholy.
-When he was 9, Jung's sister Johanna Gertrud (1884–1935) was born.
-Known in the family as "Trudi", she became a secretary to her brother.
+In 1879, he was called to Klein-Hüningen, next to Basel, where his family lived in a church parsonage.
+The relocation brought Emilie closer to contact with her family and lifted her melancholy.

+When Jung was nine, his sister Johanna Gertrud (1884–1935) was born.
+Known in the family as "Trudi", she later became a secretary to her brother.

+Jung attended a local village school, and at 10 (or 11) went to Basel Gymnasium, where he was very unhappy.
+Between ages 17 and 18, Jung became interested in philosophy, in particular in Pythagoras, Heraclitus (a life-long favourite), Empedocles, Plato, Schopenhauer through his The World as Will and Idea, and Kant's Critique of Pure Reason.
+He also discovered Goethe through Faust and Meister Eckhart, who became life-long favourites.

 Memories of childhood

 Jung was a solitary and introverted child.
 From childhood, he believed that, like his mother, he had two personalities—a modern Swiss citizen and a personality more suited to the 18th century.
-"Personality Number 1", as he termed it, was a typical schoolboy living in the era of the time.
-"Personality Number 2" was a dignified, authoritative, and influential man from the past.
+"Personality Number 1", as he termed it, was a typical schoolboy living in the era of the time, his conscious personality.
+"Personality Number 2" was a dignified, authoritative, and influential man from the past, his unconscious.
 Though Jung was close to both parents, he was disappointed by his father's academic approach to faith.
+(Note: Wehr records that Paul's chosen career path was to achieve a doctorate in philology.
+He was an Arabist, but the family money ran out for his studies.
+Relief came from a family legacy; however, a condition of the will was that it should only be offered to a family member who intended to study theology and become a pastor.
+Paul Jung, therefore, had his career determined by a will, not his will.
+See p.20.)